 We do not expect that any other items of business will be presented for consideration at the meeting other than those described in this proxy statement.
-However, by completing, signing, dating and returning a BLUE universal proxy card or submitting your proxy or voting instructions over the Internet, you will give to the persons named as proxies discretionary voting authority with respect to any matter that may properly come before the meeting, and of which we did not have notice at least by [•], and such persons named as proxies intend to vote on any such other matter in accordance with the instructions of the Board to the extent permitted by Rule 14a-4(c) of the Exchange Act.
+However, by completing, signing, dating and returning a BLUE proxy card or submitting your proxy or voting instructions over the Internet or by telephone, you will give to the persons named as proxies discretionary voting authority with respect to any other matter that may properly come before the meeting under applicable law, and such persons named as proxies intend to vote on any such other matter in accordance with the instructions of the Board, to the extent permitted by Rule 14a-4(c) of the Exchange Act.